Birds of Entebbe Botanical Gardens

 Birds of the Kazinga Channel

-During our trip to Uganda, we took a 2 hour boat cruise on the Kazinga Channel in Queen Elizabeth National Park.
-While the Kazinga Channel is known for a great concentration of hippos, we were pleased to see a wide variety of birds as well.
-Flocks of birds followed in the wake of our boat and we saw some extraordinary species both on the water and near the shore.
+During our trip to Uganda, we took a 2 hour Kazinga Channel boat cruise in Queen Elizabeth National Park.
+While the Kazinga Channel is known for a great concentration of hippos, we were pleased to see a wide variety of the birds of Uganda as well.
+Flocks of Ugandan birds followed in the wake of our boat and we saw some extraordinary bird species both on the water and near the shore.

 Birds Near Western Uganda's Lake Mutanda

-The area in and around Lake Mutanda is the staging area for treks to see Uganda's famous mountain gorillas.
+The area in and around Lake Mutanda is the staging area for tracking Uganda's famous mountain gorillas.
 Lake Mutanda also sits near the crossroads of three nations: Uganda, Rwanda, and the Democratic Republic of Congo (DRC).
-We saw an amazing array of birds on our trip to the region.
+We saw an amazing array of Uganda birds on our trip to the region.

 Birds of Mburo National Park

 Mburo National Park is Uganda's smallest savanna park but features a wide range of birds flitting about in the acacia trees.
-Check out the abundance of bird species that we spied on our game drives in the park.
+Check out the abundance of Uganda birds that we spied on our game drives in the park.

 Birds on Uganda's Lake Victoria